General program inquiries

 Digital Forensics and Cybersecurity is available in both full-time and part-time formats.

-Several courses have been developed for online delivery with more added each year.
+Several courses in the forensic programs have been developed for online delivery with more added each year.

 You must obtain approval from a Program Coordinator to take a course for professional development.
 Email the Program Coordinator for the area you’re interested in, identify the course(s) you wish to take and be sure to clearly outline your reason(s) for taking the course.
 Additional information, such as a resume, criminal record check or letter from employer may be requested.